Ambrose Swasey

 Ambrose Swasey (December 19, 1846 – June 15, 1937) was an American mechanical engineer, inventor, entrepreneur, manager, astronomer, and philanthropist.
-With Worcester R. Warner he co-founded the Warner & Swasey Company.
+With Worcester Reed Warner he co-founded the Warner & Swasey Company.

 Life and work

 Swasey was born near Exeter, New Hampshire to Nathaniel and Abigail Swasey.
 He apprenticed as a machinist at the Exeter Machine Works and was afterwards employed at Pratt & Whitney.
 As his career progressed, he became a foreman in the gear-cutting section.
 He developed a new technique for making gear-tooth cutters.
 In 1880, he and Warner formed their eponymous firm, which quickly moved to Cleveland, Ohio.
 Swasey would perform the engineering and machine development at this company.

 The close friends Warner and Swasey built their homes next to each other on Euclid Avenue in Cleveland, a street that was known as "Millionaire's Row".

 In addition to army ordnance contracts, the firm of Warner & Swasey became notable for their work on astronomical observatories and equipment.
 The founders were interested in astronomy as an avocation, and in the field's quest for better optical telescopes, which was burgeoning at the time.
 They also realized that obtaining contracts to build large astronomical observatories would provide publicity for their company.